View the latest BA (Hons) Graphic and Media Design news on the course blog

 Our courses will guide you to take increasing responsibility and ownership of your work and your learning.
 We do this so that you will be ready and able to take full advantage of the full range of opportunities offered by the creative industries in the global economy.

 Your work will be assessed through projects or portfolios, with written papers or research journals, and, on some courses, examinations.
 You will be graded according to a set of marking criteria that relate to such things as research, subject knowledge, methodology, and your capacity to analyse and reflect on your achievements.
-So don’t be afraid of assessment - it is the way to progress.
+We believe that assessment helps you plan future work and develop new ideas.So don’t be afraid of assessment - it is the way to progress.

 BA (Hons) Graphic and Media Design's breadth of study means that its graduates are eminently employable.

 Recent graduates are working in a variety of roles:

 Our graduates have gone on to work for a wide range of companies and agencies such as: IDEO (Munich), Sonicjam (Japan), Dalston Creative (Sweden), Light TV, Vault 49 (New York), Imagination, Karmarama, Brand Union (Singapore), AA School print studio, Hidden Art, Birch, Max Wigram Gallery, Sea Design, Iris, Cartlidge Lelvene, John Morgan Studio, YuCo Lab (Hong Kong), Pentagram, BBC, Times, Guardian, Mindshare, DK, Interbrand, Samsung, MADE (Midlands Architecture and the Designed Environment), Saatchi X, Shroom Ltd, Anthony Nolan.